wzb-ipi/wzb-ipi.github.io/_projects/prosocialality.md

 ---
 layout: page
 title: Does Political Voice Change Women’s Prosociality?
-description: Evidence from a Lab in the Field Experiment in Uganda
+Subtitle: Evidence from a Lab in the Field Experiment in Uganda
 importance: 2
 category: vertical linkages
 ---